Saint Francis Hospital - Evanston

 Saint Francis Hospital is a hospital in Evanston, Illinois, a northern suburb of Chicago.
 Its facilities include a Level 1 Trauma and Heart Center, and it has 270 general acute care beds.

 History

-Saint Francis Hospital of Evanston was founded in 1900 by the pastor of the nearby St. Nicholas Roman Catholic Church.
-Resurrection Health Care took over Saint Francis Hospital in 1977.
-When Resurrection Health Care merged with Provena Health to form Presence Health in 2011, the hospital was renamed Presence Saint Francis Hospital.
-The hospital was again renamed when Presence Health merged into AMITA Health in 2017.
-In October 2021, Saint Francis Hospital became part of the Prime Healthcare healthcare system.
-AMITA Health was dissolved into two healthcare systems in 2022.
+In 1900, Saint Francis Hospital of Evanston was founded by the pastor of the nearby St. Nicholas Roman Catholic Church.
+In 1977, Resurrection Health Care took over Saint Francis Hospital.
+In 2011 Resurrection Health Care merged with Provena Health to form Presence Health, the hospital was renamed Presence St. Francis Hospital.
+In 2017, he hospital was renamed AMITA Health St. Francis Hospital when Presence Health merged with AMITA Health.

+On October 21, 2021, AMITA Health announced that it would split up, and later on April 1 it officially did.

+In 2022, the hospital was renamed Ascension St. Francis Hospital.

+In late July 2024, it was announced that Ascension would sell the hospital to Prime Healthcare.
+On March 1, 2025, the sale of the Ascension St. Francis Hospital was finalized.